-- A non-refundable application fee of \$50 is due when the request is submitted. - A Staffing fee of \$20.00 per hour per staff member may be charged according to the nature of the special event.
-Parks Operation - Coordinator will determine if staff is needed, quantity of staff and number of hours prior to application approval. - Any applications received less than 30 days in advance will be assessed a non-refundable application fee of \$100 if they are accepted.
+- A non-refundable application fee of \$50 is due when the request is submitted. - A Staffing fee of \$24.00 per hour per staff member may be charged according to the nature of the special event. - o A member of the Parks Operations Staff will determine if staff is needed, quantity of staff and number of hours prior to application approval. - Any applications received less than 30 days in advance will be assessed a non-refundable application fee of \$100 if they are accepted.

 - The event organizer must pay for all necessary park permits and fees associated with this event before an event permit will be issued, - A security deposit is required for all special events.
-The amount of the deposit will vary by location and is based on the facilities and grounds used for the event. - All required fees must be paid at least three weeks prior to the event date or the event may be canceled.
+The amount of the deposit will vary by location and is based on the facilities and grounds used for the event. - All required fees must be paid at least three weeks prior to the event date, or the event may be canceled.